josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🧪_Development_Experimentation/🇬🇧🧪_how_not_to_do_mk_ultra_grimley_edition.md

 ---

-> This band behind me'll tell you that that trophy means more to me than owt else in the whole world.
+> "This band behind me'll tell you that that trophy means more to me than owt else in the whole world.
+>
 > But they'd be wrong.
+>
 > Truth is, I **thought** it mattered.
+>
 > I thought that **music** mattered.
+>
 > But does it?
-Does it, bollocks.
 >
+> Does it, bollocks.
+>
+> Not in the way people matter.
+>
 > ...But when it comes to losing the will to live, to breathe, the point is - if this lot were seals or whales, you'd all be up in bloody arms.
 >
 > ...Oh aye, they can knock out a bloody good tune.
+>
-But what the fuck does that matter?
+> But what the fuck does that matter?".
 >
 > – Danny "[Danny Boy](https://youtu.be/6F5vBsY9VZ8?si=MX3jkyjdOhThn8UE)" Ormondroyd, [Brassed Off](https://youtu.be/lKx3MUqzCcQ?si=ZxidQd3wyFjze7qE).